Ognjen Ožegović: Partizan

 On 31 August 2017, Ožegović joined Partizan.
 He signed a three-year contract and was given the number 51 shirt.
 He made his debut for the club on 9 September 2017, against Mladost Lučani.
 He scored his first goal for Partizan on 17 September 2017 against Radnički Niš in a 3–1 home league victory.

 On 28 September 2017, he recorded his first European goals after found the back of the net in a 2–3 home loss to Dynamo Kyiv in 2017–18 UEFA Europa League group stage second match.
 He also scored goal in 2–1 home victory over Young Boys, on 26 November, as Partizan advanced to the knockout stage after 13 years.

 On 14 April 2018, Ožegović scored his first goal in Eternal Derby, converting a penalty kick in a 2–1 defeat.

 Arsenal Tula (loan)

 On 4 September 2018, he joined Russian Premier League club FC Arsenal Tula on loan.

 Partizan return

 Ožegović returned to Partizan for the 2019–20 season.
 He scored his first Super Liga goal on 4 August 2019, in a 4–0 win over Mačva.

 Darmstadt 98

 On 2 September 2019, Ožegović joined Darmstadt 98 on a two-year deal.
 In July 2020, after making just five appearances as a substitute, he agreed the termination of his contract.

 Manisa

 On 20 January 2022, Ožegović signed a 1.5-year contract with Manisa.

 Volos

-Ožegović made his debut for the team on September 11 2022 at the Karaiskakis Stadium against Olympiacos, scoring a goal in the 29th minute after an assist from Paolo Fernandes.
+Ožegović made his debut for the team on 11 September 2022 at the Karaiskakis Stadium against Olympiacos, scoring a goal in the 29th minute after an assist from Paolo Fernandes.
 A week later, in the fifth round of the Super League Greece, Ožegović scored his second goal for Volos against Ionikos.
+On 10 November, Ožegović scored two goals against PAS Giannina and thus brought his team three new points.
+On 16 January 2023, Ožegović ended his team's five-match winless streak by scoring the only goal in a 0–1 win over Ionikos.

+A.E.
+Kifisia

+On 14 July 2023, Ožegović signed for the 2022–23 Super League Greece 2 champions A.E.
+Kifisia.
+He made his debut for his new club on 20 August 2023 in a 3–0 loss against PAS Giannina.
+On 1 September 2023, in a 2–1 win over Atromitos Ožegović and Antonis Papasavvas helped their club record their first ever victory in the top tier of Greek football.

+Pari NN

+On 4 July 2024, Ožegović signed a two-year contract with Pari Nizhny Novgorod in the Russian Premier League.
+On 24 January 2025, he was loaned to Sakaryaspor in Turkey.